zs2192/RepData_PeerAssessment1/PA1_template.md

 ## [1] "835"
 ```

-That is, on average our sample walked the most during the five-minute interval between 8:35-8:40 -- probably the morning rush hour?
+That is, on average our sample walked most frequenly during the five-minute interval
+between 8:35-8:40 -- probably the morning rush hour?

 ## Imputing missing values
 To learn how many missing values were present: